Statement of Principal Accounting Policies

 Fixed assets are stated at cost less accumulated depreciation and accumulated impairment losses.
 Certain items of fixed assets which had been revalued to fair value on or prior to the date of transition to SORP 2015 are held on a basis of fair value cost, being the revalued amount at the date of that valuation.
 Where parts of a fixed asset have different useful lives, they are accounted for as separate items of fixed assets.

 Land and Buildings are stated at cost or valuation.
-Land and Buildings are externally valued every five years.
+Land and Buildings are externally valued at least every five years.
 The basis of valuation is depreciated replacement cost.
 In the period between external valuations the University Court reviews the value of the assets.
 Where the value of the Land and Buildings is considered to be below cost, either by external valuation or as a result of the Court’s review, and this is considered to be a permanent diminution in value, the difference is charged to the income & expenditure account as an impairment charge.
-The most recent external valuation of the main campus was carried out at 31 July 2018 by Gerald Eve, Chartered Surveyors.

 Costs incurred in relation to a tangible fixed asset after its initial purchase or production are capitalised to the extent that they increase the expected future benefits to the University from the existing tangible fixed asset beyond its previously assessed standard of performance.
 The cost of routine maintenance is not capitalised, but is charged to the income and expenditure account in the year in which it is incurred.

-Investments in subsidiaries are shown at cost.
+Investments in subsidiaries and joint ventures are shown at cost.
 Current asset investments are held at fair value with any movements recognised in the surplus or deficit.

 (J) Cash and cash equivalents